Video still from interview, January 2002

 Max Cukier was born into a Hassidic family in Ryki, Poland, on January 23, 1918.
 Growing up as a pacifist, Max never imagined he would carry a machine gun, but his views began to change with the outbreak of the war.
 When Germany invaded Poland in 1939, Max fled to Soviet-occupied territory, eventually ending up in Belarus.
 For the next two years, he lived as a Polish refugee, persecuted by the Soviet government as a non-citizen.
 When the Nazis began their attack against Russia in 1941, Max went into hiding, traveling from village to village in search of food and shelter.

 After liberation, Max first joined the Red Army and then defected from the USSR, escaping into Italy.
 In Italy he became involved with several Zionist organizations, even becoming an acquaintance of Golda Meir, Israel's future prime minister.
 He traveled to Israel and in 1948 came to the U.S. under the auspices of the Zionist Cultural Congress.
 Over time, Max disengaged from the Zionist movement and began to focus on building a new life as a civilian, starting an importing business and raising his three children.
-Today, Max lives in Los Angeles.
-He has three children and three grandchildren.
+Max lived in Los Angeles and had three children and three grandchildren.

 Max passed away on January 17, 2011.